 Here are my tips for thriving as an expat in Munich:

 Find Your Peeps

 For me having friends and a strong network is crucial to my happiness.
-Although at the time I had my then-husband it isn’t enough to just rely on one person.
+It isn’t enough to just rely on just your partner.
 Fortunately, it’s relatively easy to meet like-minded people in Munich with so many international groups: Meetup, Internations, Professional Women’s Network (PWN), Toytown and Expat in the City, Munich’s first expat fair taking place on March 22nd – more on that below!

 These groups offer something for everyone from book clubs to badminton to weekly bike rides to the chance to meet other professionals!
 I’ve found it more effective and enjoyable to join the smaller special interest groups where you are more likely to meet people you connect with as you have a common interest versus the larger general events, but that’s just my personal preference.
 And how did I meet a friend on my first day in Munich?
 She’s a German journalist that I met at a book club!
 We bonded over our hatred of the book, and 3 1/2 years later we’re still friends!

 Have A Reason To Wake Up every day

 I cannot stress how important this is.
 I’ve seen a lot of miserable expats over the years, and often it’s because they don’t have a purpose.
 It’s easier if you came to Munich for a job or to study – at least that gives you something to do five days a week.
 But it’s not so easy if you moved here because of a spouse or significant other.
 As much as you might love them, they can’t be your sole purpose for existing.

 I understand that finding a job is not easy, especially if you’re not fluent in German or are only going to be here for a couple of years, but there are so many options!
 The one that worked for me was becoming an entrepreneur.